 Since institutions release this data after this report is published, the last academic year is reflected here.
-The last academic year's transfer institution reports display that our transfer students do better than native fouryear students.
+The last academic year's transfer institution reports display that our transfer students do better than native four-year students and other community colleges.